• Ebook

 Major props to anyone living in a house right now -- it's hard!
 Adjusting to corners, furniture, and way higher expectations feels tough.

-There’s nothing even close to a vanlife mid-day sun nap indoors.
-And maybe it’s just me, but constant wifi and a real desk makes me feel like I should be whizzing along at rapid speed… anyone else?
+I broke my toe about one week in on the corner of a couch (ouch!).
+And I feel like the rest is less restful and the productivity has greater expectations.
+There's nothing even close to a vanlife mid-day sun nap indoors.
+And maybe it's just me, but constant wifi and a real desk makes me feel like I should be whizzing along at rapid speedโ€ฆ anyone else?

 On the positive side, hot showers are literally magic and I am enjoying the oven!
-We had fresh baked goods just a few times (using the Omnia oven) on the whole trip and no Cottage Fries.
+We had fresh baked goods just a few times (using theย Omnia oven) on the whole trip and noย Cottage Fries.
 Lucas and I are very happy to get them back!

 Enjoying Valley of Fire weather -- van life